This card is not currently available here, but you can check out our Best credit cards of 2023 for additional options.

 Every 100 points are worth $1 toward a purchase.
 That means if you use your card for $1,000 in Amazon and Whole Foods purchases, that's 5,000 points or $50 to redeem on Amazon.

 Sometimes, you might want to use your points for other reasons.
-The card lets you redeem points for cash back (starting at 2,000 points), gift cards and travel.
+The card lets you redeem points for cash back, gift cards and travel via Chase.
 For instance, 2,500 points can get a $25 gift card and you can choose from flights, hotels, cruises and car rentals, too.

-And we really haven’t discussed that you’ll receive a $150 Amazon gift card as a welcome gift immediately upon approval for the card.
+And we really haven’t discussed that you’ll receive a $100 Amazon Gift Card as a welcome gift immediately upon approval for the card (exclusively for Prime Members).

 Beyond being a solid rewards credit card, cardholders also benefit from not having to pay foreign transaction fees, so feel free to take this card with you on your next venture abroad.
-Plus, there are many card perks.
-With the Visa Signature Luxury Hotel Collection, for instance, you get room upgrades and VIP guest status at some of the country's top hotels.
+Plus, there are many card perks. including auto rental collision damage waiver, purchase protection and more.

 There are other rewards cards with more flexible introductory bonuses and even 0% introductory APR periods for purchases and/or balance transfers if those things are important to you (which is understandable if they are).
 Other cards might give you hundreds of dollars’ worth of points when you spend a minimum amount in the first three months.
-You won't get that with the Amazon Prime Rewards Visa Signature Card.
-Instead, you receive a $150 Amazon gift card when you're approved, which might be exactly what someone like you wants given that you’re applying for an Amazon-branded credit card.
+You won't get that with the CardName.
+Instead, you receive a $100 Amazon Gift Card instantly upon approval exclusively for Prime members, which might be exactly what someone like you wants given that you’re applying for an Amazon-branded credit card.

 There's also no introductory low or 0% APR period, which could be important if you were wanting to do some serious shopping and have a few extra months to pay it off interest-free.

 The card also limits how you can redeem points.
 For instance, you can't use your points for Amazon Kindle downloads, digital music, Amazon video titles, Amazon Appstore apps and Prime memberships.
-Keep that in mind if you plan to were hoping to use your card to make those purchases; of course, you can redeem your points for cash back as statement credit or as a deposit into an account, which would, technically, give you the funds to pay for those things.
+Of course, you can redeem your points for cash back as statement credit or as a deposit into an account, which would, technically, give you the funds to pay for those things.
 It’s just an extra step to take rather than simply “paying with points.”

 Lastly, this card is only for Prime members (if your Prime membership isn’t kept current once you have the card, you’ll drop to only earning 3% at Amazon.com and Whole Foods Market), but there is another option for those without that membership – the Amazon Rewards Visa Signature Card.
 The Amazon Rewards Visa Signature Card offers cardholders 3% back on Amazon and Whole Foods purchases.
 Otherwise, there's no difference between the two cards' rewards programs.